Josho1444/SiteStruct/replit.md

 # Overview

 This is a web scraping and content organization application built with Express.js backend and React frontend.
-The application allows users to input website URLs, scrape the content using Puppeteer, and organize the extracted content using OpenAI's API for chatbot knowledge bases.
+The application allows users to input website URLs, scrape the content using Puppeteer, and organize the extracted content using Google Gemini AI for chatbot knowledge bases.
 It features a modern UI built with shadcn/ui components and supports real-time job status tracking.

+## Recent Changes (Aug 6, 2025)

+✓ Migrated from OpenAI to Google Gemini AI integration ✓ Fixed Puppeteer Chrome installation issue by configuring system Chromium ✓ Updated color scheme to match user specifications (indigo primary, emerald secondary) ✓ Successfully tested web scraping functionality

 # User Preferences